 My treatment experience includes wilderness camps, youth shelters, group counseling, juvenile probation, crisis interventions, inpatient psychiatric hospitals, recovery programs, and decades of counseling adults and adolescents.
 My vast experience and nonjudgmental attitude fosters a comfortable environment counseling people from diverse backgrounds.
 Currently I specialize in depression, anxiety, cognitive-behavioral therapy, existential therapy, addiction counseling, and suicide prevention.
-I successfully completed mediation training at Manousso Mediation and Arbitration, utilizes my peace keeping skills as a mediator and parenting coordinator/facilitator.
-I also completed the Texas mandated 40-hour training course as a mediator for civil and criminal cases as well as the additional 32 and 16-hour training courses to provide divorce mediation and parenting coordination/facilitation.
+I successfully completed advanced mediation training utilizes my peace keeping skills as a mediator and parenting coordinator/facilitator.
+I completed the Texas mandated 40-hour training course for mediators in civil and criminal cases as well as the additional 32 and 16-hour training courses to provide divorce mediation and parenting coordination/facilitation.
 My calm demeanor and compassionate nature is well observed during counseling and mediation.
 Please call for more information.

 Michael D. Erickson LPC

 Michael D. Erickson LPC is a Licensed Professional Counselor with a exemplary history and experience working in the mental health care industry.
 Skilled in Nonprofit Organizations, Cognitive Behavioral Therapy (CBT), Mindfulness, Crisis Intervention, Substance Abuse and Family Systems Theory.
 Strong healthcare services professional with a Master’s Degree focused in Counseling Psychology from St. Mary's University of Minnesota.
 Trained and credentialed mediator for civil and divorce mediation.
 Also an experienced parenting coordinator/facilitator trained in the legal arena.